Bae Woo-hee: 2012–2014: Career beginnings

 On May 24, 2012, it was announced that Bae would be joining the pop girl group Dal Shabet, where she would be replacing former member Viki.
 Dal Shabet released their first teaser video of Woohee on June 1, 2012.

 Bae wrote and composed the song "Maybe", a track from Dal Shabet's sixth extended play, Be Ambitious, which was released on June 20, 2013.

 Bae collaborated with the band Every Single Day to release the track "Nap", which was included on the band's extended play Sky Bridge.
 The track was released on August 27, 2013, along with an accompanying music video, which Bae also appeared in.

 Bae made her acting debut in the 2013 SNS drama Infinite Power, where she played the recurring character Han Su-ja.

 On November 14, 2013, Bae released her first solo track, "Towards Tomorrow", for the OST of the SNS drama Infinite Power.

 On February 24, 2014, it was announced that Bae would be making her big screen debut through a cameo in the 3D horror movie Tunnel 3D.

 Bae released "Hello My Love" on April 29, 2014, for the OST of the MBC's weekend drama, Jang Bo-ri is Here!.

 2015–2016: Acting roles

 In June 2015, Bae was cast in supporting roles in SBS' The Time We Were Not in Love.

 On January 5, 2016, Bae released her second solo track, "Love Hurts", in Dal Shabet's ninth extended play, Naturalness.

 2017–present: The Unit and UNI.T

 In 2017, Bae joined the KBS idol competition show The Unit: Idol Rebooting Project along with her fellow Dal Shabet member Serri.
 On February 10, 2018, during the final episode of The Unit, Bae placed seventh among female contestants and became a member of the final female line-up which was later revealed to be named Uni.T.

-In 2022, Bae will hold a solo fan meeting Between Us at the Unexpected Theater in Seongbuk-gu, Seoul on July 29, 2022.
+In 2022, Bae held a solo fan meeting Between Us at the Unexpected Theater in Seongbuk District, Seoul on July 29, 2022.